John-bju/SIL-translation-test/README.md

 <img src="README_pics/Screenshot_20260713_155959.png" width="700" height="1000" />

 The workflow is now running in the background.
 You can click the "Convert" button to view the output of the workflow.
+Or when the workflow has finished click "Summary" to view the artifact outputs.

 <img src="README_pics/Screenshot_20260713_160239.png" width="700" height="1000" />